-Teacher, author, clergyman, and civil rights leader, Thomas McCants Stewart was born in Charleston on December 28, 1853, to George Gilchrist and Anna Morris Stewart.
+Teacher, author, clergyman, and civil rights leader, Thomas McCants Stewart was born in Charleston, South Carolina on December 28, 1853, to George Gilchrist and Anna Morris Stewart.
 Young Stewart attended the Avery Normal Institute before enrolling in Howard University in 1869.
-Although only fifteen when he arrived on Howard’s campus, Stewart, nonetheless, distinguished himself as a student and contributed occasional articles to the Washington New National Era, an African American newspaper.
+Although only fifteen when he arrived on Howard’s campus, Stewart, nonetheless, distinguished himself as a student and contributed occasional articles to the Washington, D.C.
+New National Era, an African American newspaper.

 Yet Stewart grew increasingly dissatisfied with the quality of instruction at Howard and became one of the first black students to enroll in the University of South Carolina at Columbia in 1874.
 In December 1875, Stewart graduated with Bachelor of Arts and L.L.B. degrees.

 After graduation, Stewart married Charlotte Pearl Harris and taught mathematics at the State Agricultural and Mechanical College in Orangeburg between 1877 and 1878.
 He also he joined the law firm of South Carolina Congressman Robert Brown Elliott.
 In 1877 Stewart became an ordained minister in the African Methodist Episcopal Church and three years later was appointed pastor of the Bethel AME Church in New York in 1880.

 In New York, Stewart emerged as a national civil rights leader, respected attorney, and writer.
 In 1883, however, he migrated to Liberia, Africa to serve as a professor at Liberia College.
 By 1885 Stewart returned to New York and wrote about his African experience in Liberia: The Americo-African Republic (1886).